nbroyles/fastlane/fastlane/lib/fastlane/actions/device_grid/README.md

 # fastlane danger Device Grid

-Follow this guide to get a grid of devices every time you submit a pull request.
-The apps will be uploaded to [appetize.io](https://appetize.io/) so you can stream and try them right in your browser.
+Ever dream of testing your app straight from a pull request?
+Well now you can!
+With [fastlane](https://fastlane.tools), [danger](https://github.com/danger/danger) and [appetize.io](https://appetize.io/), you can stream your latest changes right from the browser.

 No more manually installing and testing your app just to review a PR.